wacncontent/CustomizeTool/output/articles/service-bus/service-bus-create-topics-subscriptions.md

 All of the reasons to use queuing described in [Create applications that use Service Bus queues](/documentation/articles/service-bus-create-queues) also apply to topics, specifically:

-- Temporal decoupling – message producers and consumers do not have to be online at the same time.
+- Temporal decoupling - message producers and consumers do not have to be online at the same time.

-- Load leveling – peaks in load are smoothed out by the topic enabling consuming applications to be provisioned for average load instead of peak load.
+- Load leveling - peaks in load are smoothed out by the topic enabling consuming applications to be provisioned for average load instead of peak load.

-- Load balancing – similar to a queue, you can have multiple competing consumers listening on a single subscription, with each message handed off to only one of the consumers, thereby balancing load.
+- Load balancing - similar to a queue, you can have multiple competing consumers listening on a single subscription, with each message handed off to only one of the consumers, thereby balancing load.

-- Loose coupling – you can evolve the messaging network without affecting existing endpoints; for example, adding subscriptions or changing filters to a topic to allow for new consumers.
+- Loose coupling - you can evolve the messaging network without affecting existing endpoints; for example, adding subscriptions or changing filters to a topic to allow for new consumers.

 ## Next steps

-See [Create applications that use Service Bus topics and subscriptions](/documentation/articles/service-bus-create-topics-subscriptions) to see how to use queues in the POS retail scenario.
+See [Create applications that use Service Bus queues](/documentation/articles/service-bus-create-queues) for information about how to use queues in the POS retail scenario.